-The beauty of dashboards is that they can be set up to answer specific questions about parts of the business you find most important.
-With the level of digitalization we have, it doesn’t make sense to make decisions based on guesswork.
+The beauty of dashboards is they can answer specific questions about KPIs and metrics business leaders find most important.

-In this example we provide some good ideas on how CEOs, leaders and managers in business-to-business companies can get answers to frequently-asked questions.
+In this example we provide some ideas on how business leaders can monitor sales, service and customer satisfaction.

 Revenues and Forecasts